 How Long Does It Take To Recover From Silicone Injection Removal?

 We have all made choices that we ultimately regret.
 In the case of illegal silicone injections, the consequences can be particularly devastating.
 Fortunately, many of these problems are avoidable and/or treatable when the silicone is removed as early as possible.
 At J. Timothy Katzen, M.D.
-Beverly Hills, top board-certified plastic surgeon Dr. J. Timothy Katzen is a leading expert in the complex process of silicone injection removal and is proud to help patients restore their natural appearance, find relief from painful symptoms, and safeguard their health with this sometimes, life-saving procedure.
+Beverly Hills, top plastic surgeon Dr. J. Timothy Katzen is a leading expert in the complex process of silicone injection removal and is proud to help patients restore their natural appearance, find relief from painful symptoms, and safeguard their health with this sometimes, life-saving procedure.
 Read on for more information on what to expect before, during, and after silicone injection removal, including how long your recovery may take.

 Why are silicone injections dangerous?